bradley-frank/bradley-frank.github.io/_posts/2017-09-01-tipping-curve.md

 ---
 title: "Worksheet 2: The Tipping Curve"
-excerpt: "The tipping curve is a simple and elegant way to characterize telescope performance.
+excerpt: "The tipping curve is a simple and elegant way to characterize telescope performance."
-    Penzias \& Wilson used a similar method to calculate the temperature of the CMB."
 tags:
   - post
   - teaching